Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Generalization to any interaction order

 where $K_d$ is the $d$-order interaction strength, $\mathbf{A}^{(d)}$ is the $d$-{th} order adjacency tensor of the underlying hypergraph and $\{\alpha_0,\dots,\alpha_d\}$ are integer coefficients that sum to zero.

-The choice of the coefficients $\alpha$ defines the type of $d$-order interactions that will be represented in the Higher-order system.
+The choice of the coefficients $\alpha$ defines the type of $d$-order interactions that will be represented in the higher-order system.
 A standard choice would be: $\alpha_0=-d$ and $\alpha_j=1$ for all $j>0$, but there can exist many others possibilities.
 As it happens with the term $V^{(2)}$ described above, several $d$-order interaction terms appear in the embedded HOKM dynamics.
-They correspond to all the different permutations of $\mathbf{\alpha}$ and its opposite $-\mathbf{\alpha}$ such that the index $0$ of the permuted vector is negative.
+They correspond to all the different permutations of $\mathbf{\alpha}$ such that $\alpha_0<0$, and its opposite $-\mathbf{\alpha}$.